 The battery on the HTC HD mini fares better than many rival devices.
 Although the battery is only 1200mAh, we found it lasted through a working day without a problem.
 Used intensively, then yes, you'll need to charge every night.

-Windows Mobile does mean easy PC and business support however, and for those that need to use that operating system for work, then the addition of HTC Sense does make the whole experience better (assuming it isn't going to keep crashing on you).
-If you are after a connected device and you don't need Windows Mobile, you'll find a better smartphone experience elsewhere.
+For those that need to use that operating system for work, then the addition of HTC Sense does make the whole experience better.
+If you are after a connected device and you don't need Windows Mobile, you'll find a better smartphone experience elsewhere